A Full Guide to the Center Back Soccer Position Explained

 Pressing Attackers

 In addition to maintaining a solid defensive line, center backs must also pressure opposing teams’ attackers.
-This involves closing down spaces quickly, forcing opponents to make errors, and not letting them turn around with the ball easily.
-The center backs will usually always be in charge of defending the opposing team’s striker and must use their defensive skills to prevent them from scoring goals.
+This involves closing down spaces quickly, forcing opponents to make errors, and preventing them from turning with the ball easily.

 Clearing Balls Upfield

 This is one of those tasks that might seem simple but requires precision and timing.
-When under pressure from an opponent’s attack, it’s crucial that a center-back can clear balls upfield either with their feet or with their head, accurately without giving possession away easily.
-Winning aerial duels and clearing the ball from danger is also one of the main jobs of the center back.
+When under pressure from an opponent’s attack, it is very important that a center-back can clear balls upfield, either with their feet or their head, accurately, without easily giving possession away.

 Participate in Build Up play